• Skip to primary navigation

 Classic Fried or Breaded Morels

-Fried or breaded morel mushrooms recipe Any mushroom hunter worth their salt should have a fried morel recipe.
+Any mushroom hunter worth their salt should have a fried morel mushrooms recipe.
 People will argue until the end of time as to what method is the best: some swear by saltines, some use just flour, some like egg batter.

 Fried or breaded morel mushrooms recipe

-The reason breaded and fried morels taste so good isn’t just because they’re covered in a golden-brown, crispy coating, although it doesn’t hurt.
+The reason breaded and fried morels taste so good isn't just because they're covered in a golden-brown, crispy coating.

-The thin outer layer of breading has a dual purpose: not only is the texture of the cap preserved from getting crunchy or overcooked when it exposed to high heat, the coating allows the mushrooms to steam-cook in their own juices, which seep out into the breading.
+The thin outer layer of breading keeps the mushrooms from getting crunchy or overcooked when it exposed to high heat, and also allows the mushrooms to steam-cook in their own juices, flavoring the breading.

 Mushrooms, are mostly water, coating them in a batter or dredge keeps their natural water in and cooks them in their own juice.